docusign/docusign-objc-client/README.md

-# The Official DocuSign Objective-C Client
+# The DocuSign Objective-C Client

 You can sign up for a free [developer sandbox](https://www.docusign.com/developer-center).

+## DocuSign recommends the [Native-iOS-SDK](https://github.com/docusign/native-ios-sdk) for the Captive-Signing, Templates, Offline-Signing and other similar use-cases.

+**NOTE:** [Native-iOS-SDK](https://github.com/docusign/native-ios-sdk) also hosts the sample apps and various guides to help you with DocuSign specific integrations for iOS.

 Requirements
 ============

-Xcode 7 or later.
+Xcode 12 or later.

 Installation
 ============